-Brokers, distributors, and importers are uniquely positioned to serve the ever-changing consumer packaged goods (CPG) industry by helping companies source the ingredients they need for their finished goods in the amounts that make financial sense and with all the necessary documentation.
+Brokers, distributors, and importers find themselves uniquely positioned to serve the ever-changing consumer packaged goods (CPG) industry by helping companies source the ingredients they need for their finished goods in amounts that make financial sense and with all the necessary documentation.
 If you’re a broker, distributor, or importer, you know the job comes with a host of challenges – and regulations.

 Supply chain stress mounts

 Few things are as misunderstood or taken for granted as to how Americans get their food and beverage products.
 And despite the growing popularity of buying local, today’s supply chain is more global – and intricate – than ever.
 Industry experts forecast increasing food import bills, each year’s more expensive than the last record-breaking total.
 In 2022 alone, food imports are expected to exceed $1.8 billion.

 The moving parts that make up the supply chain have never been more vulnerable, or more complicated.
 Moreover, the 2011 passage of the Food Safety and Modernization Act (FSMA) – and other changing regulations – has added stress to the links that make up the global supply chain.

 Data demands along the way

 Brokers, distributors, and importers face unique challenges in today’s food and beverage landscape.
 And with a heightened focus on documentation and recordkeeping, these critical gatekeepers face increased pressure to ensure that proper documentation follows each ingredient or finished good along its journey — from the supplier to the customer and every step in between.